 A pretty white ribbon headband with hair flower clip decorates the hair.
 The vintage scarf draped around the neck adds a touch more of the Carmen Miranda style.

-“But I hate to wear dresses! ” says the voice of many women who need to dress 1940s style but despise wearing dresses or skirts.
+“But I hate to wear dresses! ” say the voices of many women who need to dress 1940s style but despise wearing dresses or skirts.
 I hear you ladies.
-With two small kids, running around in a dress and heels is not my ideal costume to wear anymore.
+With three small kids, running around in a dress and heels is not my ideal costume to wear anymore.
 Luckily women in the 1940s started to wear pants as part of their sporty or casual wardrobe.
-Pants, no matter how formal the material, or if paired with a nice blouse and belt were still not welcome to semi-formal or office work settings.
-They were however worn at home, running errands, on vacation, or attending outdoor events.
+Pants, no matter how formal the material, or if paired with a nice blouse and belt, were still not welcome to semi-formal or office work settings.
+They were, however, worn at home, running errands, on vacation, or attending outdoor events.

 For Work or Play